Secondary Education Program Requirements

 Requirements for the approved program are described in the following sections:

 General Education Requirements

 Professional Development Hours

 K-State 8 General Education

-Courses in communications, humanties, social sciences, quantitative sciences, and natural sciences provide the prosepective secondary teacher with broad content background.
+Courses in communications, humanities, social sciences, quantitative sciences, and natural sciences provide the prospective secondary teacher with broad content background.
 A teacher is, first of all, a well-educated citizen.
 The general education portion of the program is directed toward this goal.
 The following are the general education requirements for secondary education.

 Communications – 8-9 credit hours

 A minimum grade of C is required in all communications courses.